Is Revision Rhinoplasty Dangerous?Facial Plastic Surgery

 What Is Revision Rhinoplasty?

-In some cases, the patients are disappointed with the final shape of their noses after rhinoplasty.
+In some cases, the patients are disappointed with the final shape of their noses after a nose job and its usually called failed rhinoplasty.
 Also, some patients get persistent breathing issues after the operation as the surgeon made the air passageways too slim or changed the nasal skeleton incorrectly.
 In these situations, the patient should undergo revision rhinoplasty, secondary rhinoplasty, and revision nose job.
 The nose is reshaped again in this surgery, and all its deformities are corrected.

 Who Should Get Secondary Rhinoplasty?

-As mentioned earlier, people dissatisfied with their nose's shape and function after a nose job should get secondary rhinoplasty.
+As mentioned earlier, people dissatisfied with their nose's shape and function may consider a bad nose job and should get secondary rhinoplasty (corrective rhinoplasty surgery) after a nose reshaping surgery.
 If you have one of the following problems, you are a good candidate for a secondary nose job:

 - Short nose;